GKnirps/ukidek/year-04.md

 ![Kadol Zanosmûthkat, Mechanic has been found dead, completely drained of blood!](img/year-04/28-kadol-drained.png)

-Oh crap.
+Oh carp.
 It seems we have a vampire among us.
 When Kadol did not appeared to work today, someone looked in his room and found him drained of blood.
 Kadol was a good friend of mine, one of guys I brought along when I was sent to found this fortress.
 Even worse, he was our only architect.
 How can we build our security bridges without him?

 We have to find the vampire and bring them to justice.
 Unfortunately, we don't even have a jail yet.